sourceduty/Intelligence_Benchmark/README.md

 Alex expresses humility by acknowledging that there are professionals, like doctors and engineers, who possess greater intelligence and expertise.
 This suggests a recognition of his own limitations and an understanding that expertise in certain fields requires years of study and practice, something that cannot be easily matched by AI-augmented knowledge alone.

+Comparing himself to the Hulk, Alex seems to view his intelligence as something that is greatly amplified—potentially by AI—much like how the Hulk's strength is magnified beyond normal human levels.
+However, the term "overempowered" suggests a recognition that this amplification might be excessive, possibly leading to an inflated sense of intellectual capability.

 #
 ### Related Links